 We are interested in three target populations (i.e., DAIDS staff, extramural researchers, and external stakeholders), as well as a number of population subgroups (e.g., DAIDS Staff, contracted-DAIDS Staff, PPD-DAIDS Site Monitors, Network Extramural Researchers, Non-Network Extramural Researchers, International Extramural Researchers, Domestic Extramural Researchers, Pluripotent Extramural Researchers, International External Stakeholders, and Domestic External Stakeholders).
 This process assessment will include web- surveys at two time points (Time 1 and Time 2) and in-person focus groups.
 The target respondents for each group and sampling methods are addressed below.

 DAIDS maintains an email distribution list for persons outside of DAIDS interested in receiving updates on DAIDS policies.
 This list has approximately 4,000 subscribers, and provides an efficient mechanism to reach the target populations of extramural researchers and external stakeholders.
 The distribution list includes email addresses only (i.e., there are no names, institutions, or other identifiers associated with the email addresses).
 DAIDS will send an email invitation (Attachment 3) and reminder emails (Attachment 11) to all subscribers on this list to participate in the web-survey at Time 1.
 The responders will be a convenience sample, as they will self-select whether or not they wish to participate.
 We will accept the first 400 responders.
 We anticipate a response rate of ten percent, based on the response rate to the pilot survey (Attachment 21).
 Of those that respond at Time 1, we expect an 80% survey click-through rate (i.e. 80% response completion rate).
-SSi will send an email invitation (Attachment 12) to all web-survey participants from Time 1 to invite them to participate in the Time 2 survey.
-Follow-up reminder emails (Attachment 13) will also be sent.
-We are interested in changes to awareness, accessibility, understandability, and applicability over time, so we will not contact anyone that did not participate at Time 1.
-We anticipate a ten percent attrition rate for responders from Time 1 to Time 2.
-(See Table 1-1 for estimated number of ‘Extramural Researchers/External Stakeholder’ participants at each time point).
+DAIDS will send an email invitation (Attachment 3) and reminder emails (Attachment 11) to all subscribers on this list to participate in the web-survey at Time 2.
+We are interested in assessing awareness, accessibility, understandability, and applicability of the CEPI program, and changes in participant’s awareness, accessibility, understandability, and applicability of the CEPI program over time.